IBM-Cloud/docs/services/IoT/devices/libraries/nodejs.md

 	deviceClient.connect();

 	client.on("connect", function () {
-		//publishing event using the default quality of service client.publish("status","json",'{"d" : { "cpu" : 60, "mem" : 50 }}');
+		//publish an event at the default quality of service client.publish("status","json",'{"d" : { "cpu" : 60, "mem" : 50 }}');

-		//publishing event using the user-defined quality of service var myQosLevel=2
+		//publishing event at the user-defined quality of service var myQosLevel=2
 		client.publish("status","json",'{"d" : { "cpu" : 60, "mem" : 50 }}', myQosLevel);